pulumi/docs/content/docs/reference/pkg/azurerm/labservices/latest/environmentsetting.md

 ---
 title: "EnvironmentSetting"
-title_tag: "Resource EnvironmentSetting | Module labservices/latest | Package azurerm"
+title_tag: "Resource EnvironmentSetting | Module labservices/latest | Package Azure RM"
 meta_desc: "Explore the EnvironmentSetting resource of the labservices/latest module, including examples, input properties, output properties, lookup functions, and supporting types.
 Represents settings of an environment, from which environment instances would be created"
 ---